Baifly/ALS-Pre/README.md

 #### Example of the maxim of quantity
 1. giving less information
-> Monica: Hey.
+> T: Hey.
 It’s him.
 (On the intercom) Who is it?
 >
-> Alan: (on the intercom) It’s Alan.
+> A: (on the intercom) It’s Alex.
 >
-> Joey : (shouting to Chandler) Chandler!
+> O : (shouting to Chandler) Chandler!
 He’s here!
 >
-> Monica: (to all ) Ok, please be good, please.
+> T: (to all ) Ok, please be good, please.
 Just remember how much you all like me .
 >
-> (She opens the door and Alan enters.)
+> (She opens the door and Alex enters.)
 >
-> Monica: Hi, Alan, this is …everybody .Everybody, this is Alan.
+ALAN, A, this is …everybody .Everybody, this is Alan.
 >
 > Alan: Hi .
 >